Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Fixed initiative
 * Removed name from the other roll templates as well as cleaned more up
+* Added an option setting to show the character name on all rolls.
+It is off by default.

 **13th May 2015**